vdr-projects/vdr-convert/Readme.txt

 If you want to run vdr-convert automatically after each recording, the supplied script "vdr-auto" can be used.
 The wiki describes it's use.
 The version supplied is what the author uses daily, and includes a call to the venerable "noad" utility as well, to mark commercial breaks.

 Noad completes very much more quickly than vdr-convert because the ffmpeg libraries are doing much less work than libx264.
-It will therefore complete long before the recording file is replaced by vdr-convert, avoiding conflicts.
-noad or similar utilities can of course be run on the converted files too, and in test noad produces the same output (within a second).
+It will therefore complete long before the recording file is replaced by vdr-convert, avoiding conflicts.  noad or similar utilities can of course be run on the converted files too, and in test noad produces the same output (within a second).
 For this reason vdr-convert does not re-run noad on converted files, just copies any marks.vdr file over (if required for VDR1.x recordings).

 RF V1 August 2016
 V1 Updated Dec 2016
 V2 Updated March 2017
+V2.2 Updated Sept 2018